markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 This will add an empty `<select>` element to the `<div>` container, but looking at our HTML file again, we know that `<select>` elements are made up of child `<option>` elements.
 We'll need to add three options to this dropdown: To Do, In Progress, and Completed.
 We could create and add these one after the other, but we'd end up with some very similar-looking code.

-> **Pause:** What JavaScript feature could you use to repeat a block of code a certain number of times?
+> **Pause:** What JavaScript feature could you use to execute a block of code a certain number of times?
 >
 > **Answer:** `for` loops